 Discussion

-Our results demonstrate that after 2010, mortality rates at many older ages fell more slowly in England & Wales than they had previously.
-We estimate around 32,000 more deaths than projected since 2010, and over 42,00000 more deaths than projected since 2012, and that thesee excess deaths were concentrated amongst the elderly.
+Our results demonstrate that, after 2010, mortality rates at many older ages fell more slowly in England & Wales than they had previously.
+We estimate 31,973 additional deaths than projected since 2010, and 42,018 more deaths than projected since 2012.
+Excess deaths were concentrated amongst the elderly.

 These estimates should be considered conservative for two reasons.
 Firstly, these only cover deaths up to the age of 89 years.
 Estimates of death and population counts above the age of 89 years are available for 2010 to 2014, but not in the 2015 release.
-AccumulatedAccumulated excess deaths above the age of 89 are even higher.
+We expect that the number of excess deaths above the age of 89 would add to our estimates.
 Secondly, our model specification produced relatively conservative estimates of total additional deaths.
-A slightly more complex model specification (Appendix B), which allowed for nonlinear trends in rates of mortality risk improvement at various ages, produced even higher estimates of total ‘excess’ mortality, with around 60,00000 additional deaths estimated between 2010 and 2015, and around 65,00000 additional deaths between 2012 and 2015, for all ages up to and including 89 years.
-Although isthis alternative model specification had slightly better penalised model fit at many ages than our standard model specification, there were few substantive differences, with both specifications ingindicating 2012 as a turning point in mortality trends.
+A slightly more complex model specification (Appendix B), which allowed for nonlinear trends in rates of mortality risk improvement at various ages, produced even higher estimates of total ‘excess’ mortality, with 60,073 additional deaths estimated between 2010 and 2015, and around 65,045 additional deaths between 2012 and 2015, for all ages up to and including 89 years.
+While the alternative model specification had slightly better fit, both indicated 2012 as a turning point in mortality trends.

 Our findings appear consistent with what might be expected from a period that has seen the longest decline in long-term economic growth rate, and longest period of lack of investment in healthcare and associated social care services since World War 2 [refs].
-This is both in terms of much increased and increasing levels of excess deaths amongst the elderly, but paradoxically also with somewhat reduced levels of deaths within working ages, in particular for males (detailed in the appendix).
+This is both in terms of much increased and increasing levels of excess deaths amongst the elderly, but paradoxically also with somewhat reduced deaths within working ages, particularly for males (detailed in the appendix).
 It is known that mortality rates tend to fall for people of working age during recessions, in part because the costs of risky behaviours rise [14].
 Changes in these drivers of acute causes of mortality tend to react quickly to ‘environmental stimuli’.
 All-cause mortality among the elderly is more likely to be influenced by changes to the funding and functioning of social care and healthcare which may take longer to materialise.